Tony Conrad: 1970s

-Conrad's first musical release, and only release for many years, was a 1972 collaboration with the German "Krautrock" group Faust, Outside the Dream Syndicate, published by Caroline (UK) in 1973.
+Conrad's first musical release under his own name was a collaboration with German krautrock band Faust, Outside the Dream Syndicate, released by Caroline Records in 1973.
 This remains his best known musical work and is considered a classic of minimalist music and drone music.

-One of Conrad's early films was Coming Attractions, which was released in 1970.
+One of Conrad's early films was Coming Attractions, made with his then-partner Beverly Grant, which was released in 1970.
 This film led indirectly to the founding of Syntonic Research and the Environments series of natural sound recordings.
+Grant and Conrad further worked on two films: Straight and Narrow (1970) and Four Square (1971).

-Yellow Movies was a project of Conrad's in 1973 of twenty "movies" consisting of rectangular borders painted in black house paint on large pieces of photographic paper, effectively framing each sizable expanse of emulsion.
-Conrad's concept came from a continued attempt at pushing the framework of film, and his interest in engaging the audience in long spaces of time.
-He wanted to make a film that would last fifty years, but knew that "normal materials" and projection could not last that long.
-So he created an entirely new conceptual stratagem for Yellow Movies whereby the physical aging and transformation of the emulsion itself would constitute a definitively slow-motion moving picture over such an extended period of time.
+Yellow Movies was a project of Conrad's in 1973 consisting of twenty "movies" consisting of rectangular borders painted in black house paint on large pieces of photographic paper, effectively framing each sizable expanse of emulsion whereby the physical aging and transformation of the emulsion itself would constitute a definitively slow-motion moving picture over such an extended period of time.

-Conrad began to work in video and performance in the 1970s as a professor at Antioch College in Ohio, where he replaced the filmmaker Paul Sharits.
-In 1976, Conrad joined the faculty at the Center for Media studies at the University at Buffalo.
+Conrad deepened his involvement in video and performance in the 1970s as a professor at Antioch College in Yellow Springs, Ohio, where he replaced the filmmaker Paul Sharits.
+In 1976, Conrad joined the faculty at the Center for Media Studies at the University at Buffalo.
 While in Buffalo, Conrad was part of a scene that included Sharits, as well as Hollis Frampton, Steina and Woody Vasulka, Peter Weibel, James Blue, Cathy Steffan and Gerald O'Grady.
 Their practices in film, video, performance, and other forms were documented in the 2008 book Buffalo Heads: Media Study, Media Practice, Media Pioneers, 1973–1990, edited by Vasulka and Weibel.

 In the mid-1970s, Conrad began performing film.
 With Sukiyaki Film he decided that the film should be prepared immediately before viewing.
 Sukiyaki was chosen as the paradigm for the work because it is a dish often cooked immediately before eating, in front of the diners.
-Conrad cooked sukiyaki in front of an audience: egg, meat, vegetables, and 16mm film; and literally "projected" onto the screen behind him.
+Conrad cooked sukiyaki in front of an audience with egg, meat, vegetables, and 16mm film, "projected" onto the screen behind him.

-Conrad made a piece called Pickled Film.